 Amenity space is dispersed throughout the building.
-Approximately 173 square metres is provided as exterior space, atgrade while 1,095 square metres is provided on the ground floor and at level 7 as indoor communal space.
-An additional 202 square metres of outdoor amenity area is also provided atop the podium at level 7 on the north side of the site.
+Approximately 173 square metres is provided as exterior at-grade communal space.
+Within the building 1,095 square metres of interior communal amenity area is provided on the ground floor and at level 7, with an additional 202 square metres of exterior amenity space complementing the interior space at level 7.
 Private amenity is provided in the form of balconies and terraces up the building, totalling 3,506 square metres.
-In total, 4,976 square metres of amenity space is proposed, with 1,470 square metres being communal space.
+In total, 4,976 square metres of amenity space is proposed (16 square metres per unit), with 1,470 square metres (79% of required space) being communal area.